A new revision of MEDDEV 2.7.1 is now available and this revision represents a complete rewrite, with massive changes.

 The new MEDDEV is both more instructive, and more prescriptive in particular regarding the use of evidence from equivalent devices.

-So what exactly are the implications of all these changes for device manufactures?
+So what exactly are the implications of all these changes for device manufacturers?

 How does this affect your CERs?